System Scope and Context

 Business Context

-The Agentic Layer operates within a broader enterprise ecosystem, serving as a control plane that coordinates AI agents and manages their interactions with external systems.
-The system is designed to integrate into existing enterprise infrastructure rather than to replace it, providing AI orchestration capabilities while maintaining organizational sovereignty over data and operations.
+The Agentic Layer operates within a broader enterprise ecosystem as a control plane that coordinates AI agents and their interactions with external systems.
+It is designed to integrate into existing enterprise infrastructure rather than replace it, providing AI orchestration while keeping organizational control over data and operations.

 System Boundary

-The Agentic Layer Platform Boundary defines the scope of components under direct control of the AI orchestration system.
-This includes all Kubernetes-native components for agent management, AI gateway services, governance tools, and operational interfaces.
-External systems maintain their independence while benefiting from standardized AI integration patterns.
+The Agentic Layer Platform Boundary defines the scope of components under direct control of the orchestration system.
+This includes the Kubernetes-native components for agent management, AI gateway services, governance tools, and operational interfaces.
+External systems remain independent and integrate through standardized protocols.

 External Actors and Systems